Renegade Legion: Games development

 Nightshift games had given Don Gallagher the task of evolving the background as well as revising Interceptor into the long-announced 2nd Edition and creating the announced Phalanx board game.

 In his proposal for the background, TOG collapsed and a new human ./.
 Kess Rith-conflict ensued.
 In Fan circles, this was received with mixed emotions, and many fans continue to play in the old storyline.

 Interceptor, 2nd Edition abolished the flow chart-like internal damage system, in effect making it to "Centurion in Space".
 The completed rules have been released freely onto the internet, and have a certain following, but never existed as a published work in book format.

 Phalanx was to be the game of individual combat, like Battletroops in Battletech or DMZ in Shadowrun.
 Luc Nadon and Dallen Masters did a playtest version that differed heavily from the Battletroops rules, in effect making Phalanx a tabletop game.
 No more than a HTML-ed playtest version exists.
-There is talk on the fanbase to merge the existing Phalanx and Sam Lewis' Battletroops into a Centurion-compatible game; the realisation status of this is unknown.

 Novels and modules

 FASA published a number of titles in support of their Renegade Legion games.
 Interceptor, Centurion and Leviathan each had a number of modules that provided interlinking scenarios for gamers, and each had one technical sourcebook that provided additional ship and vehicle designs.
 In addition, FASA published Shannedam County, a sourcebook which profiled dozen of planets and star systems where adventures and battles could be set.

-There were several paperback novels that used the Renegade Legion setting: Renegade's Honor by William H. Keith, Jr.; and Damned If We Do …, Frost Death, and Monsoon, all by Peter L. Rice.
+There were several paperback novels that used the Renegade Legion setting: Renegade's Honor by William H. Keith Jr.; and Damned If We Do …, Frost Death, and Monsoon, all by Peter L. Rice.

 Renegade Legions Leviathan module was used as the base for FASA's Battletech new aerospace rules known at the time as BattleSpace.
 Much of Leviathan's movement & damage system rules were used to make it.
 The Leviathan rules have continued to be used, updated and revised for Battletech's newer aerospace ruleset, Aerotech 2.

 In 2006 Catalyst Game Labs revised and enhanced the Aerotech 2 rules.
 They were split up between Total Warfare and Techmanual.
 Rules for large naval ships and spacestations are included in the 2008 rulebook, Strategic Operations.

 In 2021, an anthology entitled "Voices of Varuna" set in the Renegade Legion universe was published.